fmahfuz/Covid/README.md

-# Prediction of survivability among COVID-19 patients using four differnt ML algorithms
+# Prediction of survivability among COVID-19 patients using different ML algorithms

 The main goal of this project is to build a data science tecniques that, given a Covid-19 patient's current symptom, status, and medical history, will predict whether the patient is in high risk or not.